AnmolDotX/newslok/README.md

 ### 4. Search Functionality

-- [ ] Integration of a search bar for users to find specific news articles.
+- [x] Integration of a search bar for users to find specific news articles.
-- [ ] Advanced search options, such as filtering by date or category.
+- [ ] Advanced search options, such as filtering by language & country.

 ## Getting Started